 For more information on authentication options, see here.

 When a request is sent to your application running in App Engine, the request and response details are logged automatically.
-They can be viewed in the Google Cloud Console Logs Viewer.
+They can be viewed in the Google Cloud Console Logs Explorer.

 When your application handles a request, it can also